reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 - **Positional Encoding:** Added to the patch embeddings to maintain spatial information.
 - **Transformer Encoder:** Processes the encoded patches through multi-head self-attention layers and feed-forward neural networks.
 - **Classification Head:** The output is pooled and passed through a fully connected layer to generate final class probabilities.

+## Hyperparameters
+we fine-tuned only the final layers of the Vision Transformer, retaining the majority of the base model's pre-trained weights.
+This approach allowed us to leverage the robust feature representations learned from the large-scale ImageNet dataset while adapting the classifier to our specific task.

 ### Detailed Architecture
 - **Base Vision Transformer:**